tensorflow/docs/site/en/api_docs/python/tf/train/ExponentialMovingAverage.md

   conv_4/conv2d_params/ExponentialMovingAverage: conv_4/conv2d_params,
   global_step: global_step
 ```

 #### Args:

 * <b>`moving_avg_variables`</b>: a list of variables that require to use of the
-    moving variable name to be restored.
+  moving average variable name to be restored.
 If None, it will default to
   variables.moving_average_variables() + variables.trainable_variables()

 #### Returns:

 A map from restore_names to variables.
-The restore_name can be the
+The restore_name is either the
-moving_average version of the variable name if it exist, or the original
+original or the moving average version of the variable name, depending
-variable name.
+on whether the variable name is in the `moving_avg_variables`.